 Little Purna Tamang in Sindhupalchowk was left an orphan in 2015, when his father had a breakdown after the earthquake and hanged himself.
-His mother had left the family years before, when Purna was just 18 months old.
+His mother left the family when Purna was just 18 months old.

 Finding protection with his grandmother Jamuna, five years old Purna survived the earthquake’s many aftershocks.
 But the months that followed continued to be a waking nightmare for this small